kubernetes/community/contributors/design-proposals/raw-block-pv.md

   * A user wishes to be specific about the storage consumption and intentionally request a block device
   * A user wishes to utilitze block storage to fully realize the performance of an application tuned to using block devices
   * A user wishes to utilize raw block devices for consumption from a virtual machine Future use cases include dynamically provisioning and intelligent discovery of existing devices, which this proposal sets the foundation for more fully developing these methods to enable block volume consumption.

+  When a PV is bound, it is either bound as a raw block device or formatted with a filesystem.
+Therefore, the PVC drives the request and intended usage of the device by specifying the volumeType as part of the API.
+This design lends itself to future support of dynamic provisioning by also letting the request intiate from the PVC defining the role for the PV.

 # Design Overview